Google Redesigned How They Measure Page Speed. Here’s What to Do About It

 Performance as a Pillar: Understanding RebelMouse Culture

 Many publishers are shocked by this latest update from Google.
 But for us, it's not that surprising.
 We've taken Lighthouse scores seriously for years, and have leveraged them to ensure our sites are constantly high performing.
 Site speed has been a pillar of our culture since we launched in 2012.
 It's why we outperform some of the biggest sites on the web.
-And like with any pillar of a company's culture, optimizing for high performance is never a one-time effort.
+And like with any building block of a company's culture, optimizing for high performance is never a one-time effort.
 Our engineers have been crafting and tuning our platform to address these new standards long before they surfaced.

 A Deeper Look into Google's New Metrics